AionSystem/SOVEREIGN-TRACE-PROTOCOL/README.md

 | **C5 — Proactive Reporting** | 20 pts | Near-misses filed before mandatory reporting triggers? |

 Three of the five components (C2, C3, C5 base) are computed directly from the public ledger JSON and are **independently verifiable** by any party with Python 3.11+.
 The formula is public.
 The tool is proprietary.

+### What the EDS Measures — and What It Does Not

+The EDS is a **ledger-discipline score**, and its labels are bounded to exactly that.
+Stated plainly, so no reader — client, regulator, or reviewer — takes the score for more than it carries:

+- **The EDS measures:** whether failures that enter the ledger are documented, triaged by severity, resolved within windows, and trending better — and whether ledger volume is proportionate to deployment scale (C1, estimated against declared deployment data).
+- **The EDS does not measure:** whether the organization's AI systems are safe; whether the ledger is complete relative to *reality* (C1 estimates proportionality from declared scale — it cannot detect systematically unlogged failures); or whether sealed remediations eliminated the underlying failure mode (C2 verifies the remediation record, not the system's future behavior).
+- **Therefore:** a high EDS is strong evidence of *documentation discipline* and honest process.
+It is not, and is never presented as, a safety certification of the underlying AI systems.
+An organization presenting its EDS to a regulator or client should present it as exactly this — and the audit report language does.

 ### Worked Example — EDS: 67/100